analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 #### Opening Example Projects

-1. First, copy the example project from the `Examples/MAX78002` folder in the MaximSDK installation to an accessible directory outside of the SDK.
-It is strongly recommended to keep the MaximSDK examples “clean” and unmodified in case they need to be referenced again later.
+1. First, copy the example project from the `Examples/MAX78002` folder in the Microcontroller SDK installation to an accessible directory outside of the SDK.
+It is strongly recommended to keep the Microcontroller SDK examples “clean” and unmodified in case they need to be referenced again later.

 2. Launch Visal Studio Code.
-You should have already configured VS Code for use with the MaximSDK as part of the setup procedure.
+You should have already configured VS Code for use with the Microcontroller SDK as part of the setup procedure.
 If not, follow the Setup section above before continuing.

 3. Navigate to “File -> Open Folder...”